 Ensure that there are life jackets for everybody on board and instruct passengers to be seated while the boat is in motion.
-Location of passengers is shown in chapter 3.6.
-Make sure all members of the crew understand their specific tasks, before leaving shore.
-It is recommended that at least 2 passengers are capable of operating the boat.
+Refer chapter 3.6 for the location of passengers.
+Make sure all members of the crew understand their specific tasks, before leaving the shore.
+It is recommended that at least 2 passengers can operate the boat.